uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 #figure(image("figures/nyc_tree_zs.jpg", width: 80%), caption: [Four Boroughs Total Injury Classification Tree])

 == 9.3 Summary

+The Classification Tree model identifies which incident types and borough characteristics are most strongly associated with injury outcomes.
+The results show that Manhattan, Brooklyn, Queens, and the Bronx each display different dominant contributing factors, indicating that incident type plays a key role in predicting injury likelihood.
+These insights support targeted regulatory and safety strategies tailored to the needs of each borough.

 = 10.
 Classification & Neural Network Models & Results